natbox/laserDeburring/readme.md

 # Beam tracing
-`Deburring preset in an optochemical potential flow space without laser by OpenFOAM`
+`Deburring preset in an optochemical potential flow space without laser using VOF solvers by OpenFOAM`